pulumi-demos/pulumi-deployments/ts-aws-api-lambda-eventbridge-lambda-dynamodb/README.md

 The goal is to stand up an infrastructure that demonstrates the following use-case:

-- There is a pre-existing API Gateway.
+- I want to deploy the API Gateway in a separate project/stack.
 - I want to stand up a couple of lambda functions, an event bridge bus and a DynamoDB.
 - I want to connect lambda #1 to the API GW.
 - Lambda #1 receieves requests from the API GW and forwards them to the EventBridge